 Thirteen-Lined Ground Squirrel

-Native to the south central Canadian region and central USA, the thirteen-lined ground squirrel, also known as the striped gopher, is a rodent that gets its name from the thirteen brown and white stripes that run down its back.
+Native to the south central Canadian region and central USA, the thirteen-lined ground squirrel, also known as the striped gopher, is a rodent that gets its name from what else but the thirteen brown and white stripes that run down its back.
 It's a fairly small creature, with a length of 6¾ – 12 inches (170 – 297 mm), up to around 16 inches (429 mm) with its tail; and a weight of just 4 – 9.5 oz (110 – 270 g).

 The thirteen-lined ground squirrel is most active during daylight hours, and is usually seen in large social groups that lack any sort of real organization or hierarchy.
-They have very keen eyesight, which is common amongst ground squirrels.
+They have very keen eyesight, which is common among ground squirrels.
 Also like other ground squirrels, it is known to stand up on its rear haunches when it needs to observe its surroundings.
-They are usually looking for predators like hawks, bobcats, and foxes; and when they see one, they will quickly escape into their borrows.
+They are usually looking for predators like hawks, bobcats, and foxes; and when they see one, they will quickly escape into their burrows.
 These burrows are known to be as large at 200 ft (60 m) long, and may include multiple chambers.